ifeanyiro9/ServerlessBackEnd/README.md

-# **Python Automated Serverless BackEnd**
+# **Python Automated Serverless API**
-## Alyx's Coffee Haven Serverless Backend
+## Alyx's Coffee Haven Serverless API

-This repository contains the code and instructions to set up a basic serverless backend for Alyx's Coffee Haven.
+This repository contains the code and instructions to set up a basic serverless API for Alyx's Coffee Haven.
 Alyx wants to create an API for her coffee shop's orders and test its functionality using Postman before building a frontend application.

 ## Prerequisites
 **AWS Account**: You need an AWS account to create and manage the necessary resources like DynamoDB tables, Lambda functions and API Gateway.